omgnetwork/elixir-omg/docs/roadmap.md

 * Transaction request flow (QR codes) to enable peer to peer payments between users

 ## Honte (Discontinued)
 OmiseGO has stopped on the Honte milestone.
 The repository for Honte may be found [here](https://github.com/omisego/honted).
-The full design of the blockchain and decentralized exchange on Tendermint may be found [here](https://github.com/omisego/honted/blob/develop/docs/tendermint_blockchain_design.md) and [here](https://github.com/omisego/honted/blob/develop/docs/tendermint_blockchain_design.md) respectively.
+The full design of the blockchain and decentralized exchange on Tendermint may be found [here](https://github.com/omisego/honted/blob/develop/docs/tendermint_blockchain_design.md) and [here](https://github.com/omisego/honted/blob/develop/docs/batch_matching.md) respectively.

 ## Tesuji (In Progress)
 When the Tesuji milestone is reached, we will deliver OmiseGO's first implementation of Plasma.
-Whilst centralized, Tesuji Plasma  does not compromise on security or performance.
+Whilst not decentralized, Tesuji Plasma  does not compromise on security or performance.
 The design of Tesuji Plasma may be found [here](http://completeme).

 * Proof of Authority run on OmiseGO servers.
 * Exit to Ethereum for final safety.